 This protective device provides a thermal model.
 The thermal model can work with or without the URTD.
-The RTDbased direct temperature trips and alarms are independent of the thermal model.
+The RTD-based direct temperature trips and alarms are independent of the thermal model.
 Without the URTD, meaning the URTD is not connected to the protective device or it is connected but not configured for the thermal protection trips, the thermal model protection will be solely based on the following settings:

-Ib Full Load Ampere (FLA);
+- 1.lb Full Load Ampere (FLA);

-Locked Rotor Current (LRC);
+- 2.Locked Rotor Current (LRC);

-Maximum Allowable Stall Time (Tc);
+- 3.Maximum Allowable Stall Time (Tc);

-UTC (Ultimate Trip Current) or k-Factor;
+- 4.UTC (Ultimate Trip Current) or k-Factor;

-Thermal Model Trip Threshold if enabled;
+- 5. Thermal Model Trip Threshold if enabled;

-Trip Delay;
+- 6. Trip Delay;

-Thermal Model Alarm Threshold if enabled; and
+- 7. Thermal Model Alarm Threshold if enabled; and

-Alarm Delay.
+- 8. Alarm Delay.